pawanpraka1/dynamic-lvm/README.md

 ## Installation

 Install the latest release of OpenEBS LVM2 LocalPV-LVM driver by running the following command.
-Note: All nodes must be running the same verison of LocalPV-LVM, LMV2, device-mapper & dm-snapshot.
+Note: All nodes must be running the same version of LocalPV-LVM, LMV2, device-mapper & dm-snapshot.

 **NOTE:** Installation using operator YAMLs is not the supported way any longer.
 We can install the latest release of OpenEBS LVM driver by running the following command: